bormaxi8080/bormaxi8080/README.md

 - [Huginn](https://github.com/huginn/huginn) (private fork commits), a system for building agents that perform automated tasks for you online.

-- [Telepathy](https://github.com/bormaxi8080/Telepathy), optimized fork Bellingcat's version of Telepathy Telegram OSINT tool.
+- [Telepathy](https://github.com/bormaxi8080/Telepathy), optimized fork version of Telepathy Telegram OSINT tool.

 - [linkedin2md](https://github.com/bormaxi8080/linkedin2md) repository illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format.
 This project was subsequently transformed into a system for collecting data and storing information about people’s profiles, which is not a classic ATS.
 This part is in a private repository.